lddubeau/bluejax/README.md

                  bluejaxOptions: { verboseResults: true }
             }).spread(function (data, textStatus, jqXHR) {...

-There are three ways to set Bluejax options:
+There are two ways to set Bluejax options:

 * You can set set the ``bluejaxOptions`` field on a settings object passed to ``ajax``.
 Remember that ``ajax(...)`` takes the same parameters as